 Minor Crime Reveals Major Plot: Well, Major Crime Reveals Colossal Plot.
 The Universal Brotherhood's plan to summon an Insect Queen and infest Seattle would have gone off completely without your involvement if their head shaman hadn't killed every person who got an organ donation from her mother out of sheer spite.

 Mock Guffin: The 100,000 nuyen Sam promised you for capturing his killer.
-Did you really think a drunken loser like him had that kind of cash?
+As if a drunken loser like him could or would pay for life insurance.

 Mythology Gag: The ram's skull which formed the banner image on the covers of the 1st and 2nd edition Shadowrun rulebooks can be seen hanging behind the bar at the Seamstress Union.

 Obliviously Evil: The Emerald City Ripper's troll assistant is implied to be mentally challenged and unaware of what the Ripper is really doing.

 Organ Theft: Modus operandi of the Emerald City Ripper.
 Turns out it's a job and he is getting paid quite a bit to do it.

 Dowd, the never-seen shadowrunner who died in the prologue, is a nod to Tom Dowd, another FASA game designer.

 Stevie J is Steve Jackson.
 (He, along with many others who backed the Kickstarter, were rewarded by having their likeness turned into NPCs.)